chuyennguyenn/Sudoku/README.md

 ## P/S

 It has been a while since I last opened this project.
-Now looking at it, I realized it can be renovated more: starting with cleaning up the code, adding an Undo/Redo button, a Solve-all button, so I don't have to press the Hint button 40 times, a resume button to prevent accidentally pressing Home, and difficulty settings.
+Now looking at it, I realized it can be renovated more:

+starting with cleaning up the code, adding an Undo/Redo button, a Solve-all button, so I don't have to press the Hint button 40 times, a resume button to prevent accidentally pressing Home, and difficulty settings.

+There is a zip file with .exe, just need to download and extract it to desired directory.
+The .exe should be at the same place with the data folder